Norman Kember: Arrest of kidnappers

-On 7 November 2006 Iraqi government troops arrested individuals suspected of involvement in the kidnap and imprisonment of Kember.
+On 7 November 2006, Iraqi troops arrested individuals suspected of involvement in the kidnap and imprisonment of Kember.
 The same day, Kember released a statement in which he refused to testify against them.

 Hostage in Iraq

 A year after his dramatic release by a multinational military raid, Kember revealed his story behind the controversy of his captivity in Baghdad in his book Hostage in Iraq.
 Writing for The Guardian newspaper, Kember praised his captors' conduct, stating that "I am almost surprised that we were treated so moderately by our captors – apart, that is, from the tragic, largely unexplained, decision to kill Tom Fox, the American Quaker."

+In 2016, Mr Kember reflected on his kidnap in an article for Ekklesia, stating "I do not regret my decision to go with the CPT to Baghdad".

 Kember provides bail for Abu Qatada

-In May 2008 Kember controversially provided bail security for the release of Abu Qatada.
+In May 2008, Kember controversially provided bail security for the release of Abu Qatada.
 Qatada, who requested the release of Kember, entered the UK using a forged passport but was allowed to remain in the UK on appeal under the British Human Rights Act 1998 and European Convention on Human Rights, despite suspected continued terrorist involvement, and was held in prison until his release by the Special Immigration Appeals Commission.

+Personal life and death

+Kember was born in London in 1931.
+He and Pat Cartwright were married in September 1960.
+They had two daughters, Jo and Sally..
+In later years he retired to Weymouth in Dorset.
+He died in September 2025, at the age of 94.